What's in My Gym Bag: Nuboxx Coach Lauren Polovoy | Washingtonian (DC)

 The Bag

-“It had me at ‘shoe compartment,'” says Polovoy of this Nike bag that not only has a separate spot for you kicks, but also a laptop sleeve and padded straps for an ergonomic fit.
+“It had me at ‘shoe compartment,'” says Polovoy of this Nike bag that not only has a separate spot for your kicks but also a laptop sleeve and padded straps for an ergonomic fit.
 Nike Vapor Power 2.0 Backpack, $70, nike.com.

 Boxing Shoes

 These shoes feature a mesh upper for breathability, a wide toe box for stability, and gum soles for traction and support.
 Polovoy likes that they’re also super-lightweight with a thin sole, with allows for quick movement.
-“And yes, they’re kid’s-sized.
+“And yes, they’re kid-sized.
 Any entrepreneurs looking for an untapped market—please start a women’s boxing shoe line!”
 Asics Kids Matflex 5 Wrestling Shoes, $50, dickssportinggoods.com.

 Boxing Gloves